John Ware (cowboy): Legacy

 Other namesakes include "John Ware Junior High School" in southwest Calgary, the John Ware building at Calgary's Southern Alberta Institute of Technology (SAIT), a polytechnic undergraduate college, and the John Ware 4-H Beef Club in Duchess, Alberta.
 In 1958 the modest log cabin that was the family home from 1900 to 1905 was relocated from its prairie setting near Millicent, Alberta, to the Red Deer River valley in Dinosaur Provincial Park, about 20 kilometres to the east.
 The cabin was restored and rededicated in 2002.
 Diamond Joe White, a musician from Alberta, has released a song titled "High Rider: The John Ware Story".

 None of John and Mildred's five children who lived to adulthood had descendants.
 Their last surviving daughter, Nettie, died on her 96th birthday in March 1989 in Vulcan, Alberta.
 Their last son, Arthur, died in Burnaby, British Columbia, in May 1989; however, relatives of Mildred Ware still reside in New Jersey and British Columbia.

 In 2006, a small fragment of wood from the cabin at Dinosaur Provincial Park was contributed to the Six String Nation project.
 The fragment now serves as the topmost element on the pick-guard assembly of Voyageur, the guitar at the heart of the project.

-Canada Post issued a commemorative stamp featuring John Ware, to celebrate Black History Month 2012.
+Canada Post issued a commemorative stamp featuring John Ware, to celebrate Black History Month in 2012.

 He is the subject of Cheryl Foggo's 2020 documentary film John Ware Reclaimed.
+The John Ware Institute in Canada which was founded by Akolisa Ufodike is named after him.

 In 2022, John Ware was designated as a person of National Historic Significance by the Government of Canada.
+A commemorative plaque was placed at Bar U Ranch National Historic Site, Longview, Alberta.